Peanut Sauce

 Peanut Sauce Recipe

-Peanut sauce is one of the most popular Asian dipping sauces.
-The sauce goes perfectly with chicken satay or beef satay.
+Peanut sauce is one of the most popular Asian dipping sauces, and it’s a must-have for Chicken Satay or Beef Satay.

 Ingredients for peanut sauce.